Why Jada Pinkett Smith Feels Like She Doesn't Know Will Smith

 "We don't even say we're married anymore," the Men in Black actor said during a 2018 interview with TIDAL.
 "We refer to ourselves as 'life partners,' where you get into that space where you realize you are literally with somebody for the rest of your life.
 There's no deal breakers.
 There's nothing she could do—ever—nothing that would break our relationship.
 She has my support till death, and it feels so good to get to that space."

-To see the full episodes—including Jada's conversations with the Grays, intimacy expert Michaela Boehm and her co-hosts Willow Smith and Adrienne Banfield-Norris—watch the video.
+To see the full episode—including Jada's conversations with the Grays, intimacy expert Michaela Boehm and her co-hosts Willow Smith and Adrienne Banfield-Norris—watch the video.

 success!